mishthi-jaiswal/CCRM-JAVA-VITYARTHI/README.md

 # Campus Course and  Records Manager (CCRM)

-A comprehensive Java console application for maintaing records of students, courses, grades , etc  in an university.
+It is a Java console application for maintaing records of students, courses, grades , etc  in an university.

 ## Features